abhishekkhanna2710/abhishekkhanna2710/README.md

 </h1>

 <h3 align="left">Aspiring Full Stack Web Developer at Masai School</h3>
-<h4>Software professional with expertise in MERN technology,
-HTML, CSS, JavaScript, and experienced in solving more than 400+ Dsa problems.
-Looking forward to being a part of an organization that allows constant learning and development of my technical and management skills.
-Experienced in working on various projects through remote collaboration & willing to explore my skills.</h4>
+<h4>A Web Designer turned Full Stack Web Developer with problem solving mindset, passionate Engineer and keen to learn new technologies and frameworks.
+Experienced in working on various projects through remote collaboration and looking forward to challenge my skills and contribute to the organization.</h4>
 <h3>My Motivation</h3>
 <h4>I am very motivated and passionate towards my work and projects because i want to build one Battery Charging App which excites me more to do in future</h4>